Yasuhito Endo scored a late double as Gamba Osaka beat Nagoya Grampus 4-1 to retain the Emperor’s Cup on Friday.

 “We challenged for other titles in 2009 but missed out so we had our hearts set on winning the Emperor’s Cup.”

-Nagoya made a bright start with Keiji Tamada shooting just off target, but Lucas, the two-goal hero in Tuesday’s 2-1 semifinal win over Vegalta Sendai, opened the scoring when the Brazilian steered home to finish off a neatly worked move.
+Nagoya made a bright start with Keiji Tamada shooting just off target but Lucas, two-goal hero in Tuesday’s 2-1 semifinal win over Vegalta Sendai, opened the scoring when the Brazilian steered home to finish off a neatly worked move.

 Nagoya had plenty of chances to equalize, Tamada heading Shohei Abe’s cross straight at Naoki Matsuyo before Keiji Yoshimura saw his shot come off the outside of Matsuyo’s near post just after the half-hour mark.